lexibank/tlopo/out/vol3/chapter3.md

 [Berlin](../sources/Berlin1992) ([1992](../sources/Berlin1992): 26-35) also argues that there are cross-cultural similarities in the ways in which the taxa of each rank within a taxonomy are named.
 The kingdom rank, which Berlin implies is a generally recognised one, will often be an implicit category without an overt label.[^2] If labelled it will often be with terms that are polysemous with some subordinate rank.
 Life-form taxa are generally labelled by non-compound lexical units, although as with the kingdom rank, they are sometimes covert (non-labelled) taxa.
 Folk generics are also labelled by non-compound lexical units, in contrast to the subordinate specific rank which tends to have compound labels.
 [Berlin](../sources/Berlin1992) ([1992](../sources/Berlin1992): 29-30) notes two conditions under which taxa below the level of folk generic may be labelled by non-compound lexical units.
 The first is when one taxon of a folk generic is considered to be the prototype of the generic taxon, in which case a primary name may be polysemous denoting both the generic and subgeneric taxa.
 Taxa below the folk generic level may also be labelled with a primary name if they represent a plant or animal of major cultural importance .

 These typical naming strategies can be demonstrated by the Wayan terms in Figure 3.1.
-The taxa _kai_ 'tree, shrub' and _bau_ 'Sapotacae species', apparently life-form and generic taxa respectively, are labelled by non-compound lexical units, whereas the specific rank, for example _bau leke_ 'Planchonella garberi', is labelled by a compound that incorporates the term for the folk generic.
+The taxa _kai_ 'tree, shrub' and _bau_ 'Sapotacae species', apparently life-form and generic taxa respectively, are labelled by non-compound lexical units, whereas the specific rank, for example _bau leke_ '_Planchonella garberi_', is labelled by a compound that incorporates the term for the folk generic.
 As expected the kingdom level taxon in Wayan is not overtly labelled, although _kai_ 'tree, shrub' is sometimes used to refer to all plants, most commonly in phrasal expressions, such as _vuniwai ni kai_ 'a doctor (i.e. scholar) of trees/plants, botanist' ([Gardner & Pawley 1992](../sources/GardnerandPawley1992): 9).
 Wayan Fijian _uvi_ is a non-compound term that labels a taxon below the level of the folk generic.
-Most specifically _uvi_ denotes a particular type of cultivated yam, Dioscorea alata.
-However, as the most prestigious cultivar, this label also denotes the more general taxon that encompasses the various species of Dioscorea ([Gardner & Pawley 1992](../sources/GardnerandPawley1992): 12, 14).
+Most specifically _uvi_ denotes a particular type of cultivated yam, _Dioscorea alata_.
+However, as the most prestigious cultivar, this label also denotes the more general taxon that encompasses the various species of _Dioscorea_ ([Gardner & Pawley 1992](../sources/GardnerandPawley1992): 12, 14).

 There are a number of ways in which the above description of ethnobiological taxonomies is too simplistic.
 [Gardner & Pawley](../sources/GardnerandPawley1992) ([1992](../sources/GardnerandPawley1992)), for example, note a number of problems with assigning taxa within the Wayan Fijian folk classification of plants to ranks within [Berlin's](../sources/Berlin1992) ([1992](../sources/Berlin1992)) model.
 As mentioned Wayan _kai_ 'tree, shrub' can be treated as a life-form category; it denotes a highly distinctive morphotype, incorporates a large number of taxa of a lesser rank, which are apparent folk generics with primary names, and it is named by a primary (non-compound) lexeme.
 Wayan _kai_ 'tree, shrub' contrasts with two other major categories _ō_ 'grass' and _wā_ 'vine'.
 However, these two taxa behave somewhat differently from _kai_, raising questions about the notion that they are of equivalent status within the system of classification.
 While _ō_ 'grass' and _wā_ 'vine' denote highly distinctive morphotypes and incorporate a reasonably large number of lesser ranked and heterogeneous taxa, sub taxa of these categories often have binominal labels that include the generic labels _ō_ and _wā_ (see [§3](../contributions/3-3#s-3)).
 Although [Gardner & Pawley](../sources/GardnerandPawley1992) ([1992](../sources/GardnerandPawley1992): 13) conclude that _ō_ 'grass' and _wā_ 'vine' can be analysed as equivalent ranks to _kai_ 'tree, shrub', it is important to note that not all taxa representing the same rank within a taxonomy will behave in the same way.